GoogleChrome/web.dev/src/site/content/en/learn/html/dialog/index.md

 especially if the user dismisses the dialog without interacting with it.

 There is a global [`inert`](/learn/html/focus/#the-inert-attribute) attribute that can be used to disable an element and all of its descendants, other than any active dialog.
-When a modal dialog is opened using `openModal()`, the inertness or deactivation comes for free; the attribute isn’t explicitly set.
+When a modal dialog is opened using `showModal()`, the inertness or deactivation comes for free; the attribute isn’t explicitly set.

 The backdrop that obscures everything other than the dialog can be styled using the [`::backdrop`](https://developer.mozilla.org/docs/Web/CSS/::backdrop)